Denture Care on the Gold Coast

-When you are first adjusting to your denture, or your newly relined denture, it’s very common to experience discomfort.
-It will usually take around 2 to 4 weeks for you to get used to your denture, especially if it’s your first denture and you are still recovering from your teeth extraction.
-Here are some helpful tips to follow to help you adjust.
+While you adjust to your denture, or your newly relined denture, it’s very common to experience discomfort.
+It can take around 2 to 4 weeks for you to get used to your denture, especially if it’s your first denture and you are still recovering from your teeth extraction.
+Here are some tips to help you adjust:

 You should treat your dentures just like your natural teeth and brush them daily with a soft bristled brush.
 It’s also recommended that you frequently rinse your denture under running water to prevent debris build up.
 To prevent accidental damage, make sure to place a towel in the sink to provide a cushion for the denture in case you drop it.
 Always soak your denture in water or a denture cleaner to keep it moist when you are not wearing it.

 Burleigh Denture Clinic is here to help you with all your denture needs, and can provide you with a free quote and consultation.
-Give us a call any time to book an appointment!
+Give us a call any time on

 Toothpaste is not required for brushing dentures as it can be too abrasive which can cause small scratches.
 Brush you dentures with a soft bristled brush under running water to remove food and plaque build up.